-As of June 30, 2019, the Authority submitted \$282,270,885 in draw requests as eligible project cost which included the initial draw on the 290E Phase III Project of \$50,000.
-Of the total draws, the final loan draw for the 183 South Toll Project was submitted prior to June 30, 2019 but was not reimbursed until July 15, 2019, in the amount of \$57,770,819.
-The Authority's Schedule for the period ending June 30, 2018 reflected \$20,433,697.
-The Schedule as of June 30, 2019 reflects the eligible construction cost for the remaining balance of \$261,787,188 for the 183 South Toll Project and \$50,000 for the 290E Phase III Project.
+As of June 30, 2020, the Authority submitted \$282,270,885 in draw requests as eligible project cost, which included the initial draw on the 290E Phase III Project of \$50,000.
+The Authority's Schedule for the period ending June 30, 2018, reflected \$20,433,697, and the remaining balance of \$261,787,188 for the 183 South Toll Project on the June 30, 2019 Schedule for the eligible construction cost for the remaining balance.
+The 290E Phase III Project is currently in progress but has not charged the loan for eligible project cost except for \$50,000 to initiate the loan for the 290E Phase III Project in FY2019.
 The TIFIA loan proceeds expended on eligible project expenditures are subject to the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards and are included in the Schedule of Expenditures of Federal Awards.

-The TIFIA loan balance as of June 30, 2019 is \$224,500,066, excluding capitalized interest of \$5,852,525.
+The TIFIA loan balance for the 183 South Toll Project as of June 30, 2020, is \$282,270,885, excluding capitalized interest of \$14,751,804.

-Schedule of Findings and Questioned Costs Year Ended June 30, 2019
+Schedule of Findings and Questioned Costs Year Ended June 30, 2020

-Section I Summary of Auditor's Results
+Section n I mmary of Auditor's Results

 1. Financial Statements

-Type of auditor's report issued on whether the fir statements were prepared in accordance with GAA
+Type of auditor's report issued on whether the financial statements were prepared in accordance with GAAP: Unmodified

 Internal control over financial reporting:

 Material weakness(es) identified?
-YesX No
+Yes XNo

 Significant deficiency(ies) identified?
-YesX None Reported
+Yes X None Reported

 Noncompliance material to financial statements noted?
-YesX No
+Yes X No

 2. Federal Awards

 Internal control over major federal program:

 Material weakness(es) identified?
-YesX No
+Yes X No

 Significant deficiency(ies) identified?
-Yes X None Reported
+V V N 5

-Type of auditor's report issued on compliance for the major federal program: Unmodified None Reported
+Type of auditor's report issued on compliance for the major federal program: Yes Unmodified X None Reported

-Any audit findings disclosed that are required to be reported in accordance with Section 2 CFR 200.516 (a) YesX No
+Any audit findings disclosed that are required to be reported in accordance with Section 2 CFR 200.516 (a) Yes X No

 Identification of major federal program:

-CFDA Number(s) 20.223 Name of Federal Program or Cluster Transportation Infrastructure Finance and Innovation Act (TIFIA) Program
+CFDA Number(s) 20.205 Program or Cluster and Construction Cluster

-Dollar threshold used to distinguish between type A and type B programs: \$ 3,000,000
+Dollar threshold used to distinguish between type A and type B programs: \$750,000

 Auditee qualified as low-risk auditee?
-X Yes No
+XYes No

-Section II Financial Statement Findings
+Section Fin n II ancial Statement Findings

-None reported
+No ne reported

-Section III Federal Award Finding and Questioned Costs
+Section Fe n III deral Award Finding and Questioned Costs

-None reported
+ne reported

-Schedule of Prior Audit Findings Year Ended June 30, 2019
+Schedule of Prior Audit Findings Year Ended June 30, 2020